top of page

 Case Study 1:

-Holistic Neurodiverse Counselling -
+Neurodiverse Counselling

 “Liam” had tried many different therapies over the years but had begun to lose hope.
 He found it difficult to regulate his nervous system and often felt stuck in a cycle of anxiety and overwhelm.
 Living with ASD, he needed a therapeutic approach that recognised the connection between mind and body.